 Sun, sea, sand… sometimes there’s nothing better than a beach holiday.
 Escaping the crowded public transport, miserable rainy days and manic school runs at home in favour of kicking back on a sun lounger, reading a book, soaking up your beautiful surroundings, and occasionally – when you can pull yourself out of your chill zone – making sandcastles with the kids.

-Flight Network recently released a list of the Top 50 European beaches and since we’ve got some gorgeous coastal villas near some of them, we thought we’d create a beach bucket list… the best kind of bucket list!
+Flight Network released a list of the top 50 European beaches earlier in the year, and since we’ve got some gorgeous coastal villas near some of them, we thought we’d create a beach bucket list… the best kind of bucket list!

 If you already know where you want to go in Europe and just want to skip the rest of the beaches (although, they are amazing) then click one of the links below to be taken straight to the destination of your choice!

 Papagayo Beach, Lanzarote

 As pretty as a postcard, this popular beach was once a hidden gem, and while it may draw a larger crowd nowadays, it doesn’t take away from its secluded and unspoilt appeal.
 A cove amongst a volcanic landscape, the emerald green waters are crystal-clear and great for swimming.
 There’s only a couple of restaurants at the top of the hill, meaning this isn’t a beach for people who are looking for a buzzy, tourist atmosphere… it’s more for those who are looking to relax.